UK's Sunak on verge of EU deal, but faces tough sell at home

 Sign of a potential U.K.-EU breakthrough came Sunday, when the two sides announced that von der Leyen will travel to England for a meeting with Sunak in Windsor, about 20 miles (32 kilometers) west of London.
 A joint news conference is penciled in, followed by a statement by Sunak to the House of Commons.

+A meeting with King Charles III is also planned.
+The meeting is likely to touch on a variety of issues including climate change and the war in Ukraine.

+“The king is pleased to meet any world leader if they are visiting Britain and it is the government’s advice that he should do so,” a Buckingham Palace spokesperson said while speaking on condition of anonymity in line with customary policy.

-If all goes to plan, it could end a dispute that has soured U.K.-EU relations, sparked the collapse of the Belfast-based regional government and shaken Northern Ireland’s decades-old peace process.
+If all goes to plan, the deal could end a dispute that has soured U.K.-EU relations, sparked the collapse of the Belfast-based regional government and shaken Northern Ireland’s decades-old peace process.

 Northern Ireland is the only part of the U.K. that shares a border with an EU member, the Republic of Ireland.
 When the U.K. left the bloc in 2020, the two sides agreed to keep the Irish border free of customs posts and other checks because an open border is a key pillar of Northern Ireland’s peace process.